James Brudenell, 7th Earl of Cardigan: Cultural depictions

 The Charge of the Light Brigade, a 1968 film based on Woodham-Smith's research, made Cardigan (played by Trevor Howard) its primary antagonist.
 The movie depicts Cardigan as a harsh disciplinarian, womaniser and military incompetent.
 It shows the "black bottle" affair, though it incorrectly makes Louis Nolan Cardigan's antagonist, and heavily features his rivalry with Lord Lucan.
 It also fictitiously shows Cardigan pursuing an affair with Fanny Duberly.

 George MacDonald Fraser's The Flashman Papers novels feature Cardigan as a recurring villain.
-In the first instalment, he commands Flashman in the 11th Hussars and transfers him to India after he marries Elspeth on the grounds that she is the daughter of a tradesman.
+In the first instalment he commands Flashman in the 11th Hussars and transfers him to India after he marries Elspeth, on the grounds that she is the daughter of a tradesman.
 Cardigan reappears in Flashman at the Charge, where Flashman catches Cardigan trying to seduce Elspeth.
 Flashman later reluctantly joins Cardigan for the Charge of the Light Brigade.
 He appears briefly in Flashman in the Great Game, where Cardigan demands Flashman defend Cardigan's reputation against hostile journalists.
 Flashman not only refuses but pointedly insults Cardigan.
 His last mention comes in Flashman and the Angel of the Lord, where Flashman observes Cardigan's liaison with Fanny Paget.

 Cardigan appears as an antagonist in the 2015 video game Assassin's Creed Syndicate by Ubisoft, set in 1868.
-In the game, Cardigan is a member of the Templar Order who heads a plot to assassinate the Prime Minister Benjamin Disraeli.
-The lead character, Jacob Frye, discovers the plot, prevents Disraeli's death and finally tracks down and kills Cardigan.
+A member of the Templar Order, Cardigan is tasked with assassinating Prime Minister Benjamin Disraeli to prevent the passing of the Corrupt Practices Act.
+He is assassinated inside the Palace of Westminster by protagonist Jacob Frye.